 a handful of fresh basil

 1 4 – 5-pound chicken, butterflied, washed and dried

 Place the herbs in a food processor, chop until finely minced.

-Pour all of the marinade, except 1/4 cup, into a large ziplock bag.
+Pour all of the marinades, except 1/4 cup, into a large ziplock bag.
 Set aside the 1/4 cup of marinade.

 Add the chicken to the ziplock bag, seal and gently shake.